-- 1. Go to Admin # Local Administration # Library Settings Editor - 2.
+- 1. Go to Admin # Local Administration # Library Settings Editor. - 2.
 Edit the Library Information URL setting for the branch.

-If you set the URL at the system level, that URL will be used as the link for all child branches.

-3. Enter the URL in the following format: http://example.com/about.html
+If you set the URL at the system level, that URL will be used as the link for the system and for all child branches that do not have its own URL set. .
+Enter the URL in the following format: http://example.com/about.html.